-Located in the Marina area of Cole bay, which runs along the coast of the Simpson bay Lagoon, Lagoonies is off the beaten path, and is geared mainly towards the boating crowd that work and live in the area.
+Located in the Marina area of Cole bay, which runs along the coast of the Simpson bay Lagoon, Lagoonies is off the beaten path, and is geared mainly towards the boating crowd and locals in general that work and live in the area.
 It features a large central, well stocked bar, and a french bistro style menu offering things both common, like the ubiquitous Steak and Frite, and the less common, like the Grouper with Quinoa & Chia seed Risotto.
-My friend and I decided to check out the Happy hour at Lagoonies, which unlike most places in St. Maarten was actually only one hour, from 5:00 to 6:00.
+My friend and I decided to check out the Happy hour at Lagoonies, which unlike most places in St. Maarten was actually one hour, from 5:00 to 6:00.
 We arrived at about 5:15 pm, and was somewhat surprised to see it was quite busy for a Wednesday afternoon.
-After greeting a few friends and waiting for several minutes for someone to notice us and offer us seating we chose to just seat ourselves, as there seemed to be only one waitress and one bartender, which was not enough considering how many people were in the restaurant.
+After greeting a few friends and waiting for several minutes for someone to notice us and offer us seating we chose to just seat ourselves, as there seemed to be only one waitress and one bartender at the time, which was not enough considering how many people were in the restaurant.

-After a few drinks we decided to have a little something to eat, I went with the Charcuterie plate, which included three types of thinly sliced salami, some cornichon and french bread, and my friend got the Baked Camembert plate, which included the titular ooey-gooey camembert, some mushrooms, a small salad and of course some french bread.
+After drinks we decided to have a little something to eat, I went with the Charcuterie plate, which included three types of thinly sliced salami, some cornichon and french bread, and my friend got the Baked Camembert plate, which included the titular ooey-gooey camembert, some mushrooms, a small salad, and of course some french bread.
 It was too dark for photos, but both meals were pleasing to the eye as well as the pallet.
 Pricing was what you expect for a french bistro, and our bill was around $60 including tip.

 I had been to Lagoonies for lunch a couple times before Hurricane Irma, as I do like a nice Steak and Frite now and again, as you can see in the photos, and the food has been consistently very good, but the service has been somewhat underwhelming.